mayesidev/PiHoleLists/README.md

 # PiHoleLists

-A repo to easily track all imported block lists, personal block lists, and white listed domains configured in @mayesidevel's home network PiHole.
+A repo to easily track all imported blocklists, personal blocklist, and whitelisted domains configured in @mayesidevel's home network PiHole.

+* Blocklist_List
+  * List of Blocklists.
+* MiscBlocklist
+  * Personally curated list of domains to block, based on ads that went unblocked by other lists (at their time of addition).
+* Whitelist
+  * Domains that have been whitelisted.